chemle/emle-engine/README.md

 examples given here, the `orca` executable will be called by `sander` when performing QM/MM, i.e. we are using a _fake_ ORCA as the QM backend.

-(Alternatively, just running `orca orca_input` will try to connect to an existing server and start one for you if a connection is not found.)

 The server and client should both connect to the same hostname and port.
 This can be specified in a script using the environment variables `EMLE_HOST` and `EMLE_PORT`.
 If not specified, then the _same_ default values will be used for